 Honestly, it changed my life.
 I’ve been to many countries that are definitely off the beaten track, but Iran offered me so much.
 There’s such an incredible amount of culture—the music in the restaurants in Shiraz; the mosques with their incredible stained glass windows.
 Whether you believe in God or the universe or whatever, when you go to a place like that and see what mankind’s been able to build, it gives you hope that there’s much more expansiveness to our consciousness.

 Iran offered me calm meditative peace as well as incredible excitement and exhilaration.
-I kept saying every day, “I can’t believe a place this this actually exists.”
+I kept saying every day, “I can’t believe a place like this actually exists.”
 It just got more and more mindblowing every day.

 What do you think about the idea of “citizen diplomacy“?